We do not accept payment using any buy now, pay later services such as Afterpay, Zip, or Openpay.

-If you struggle to manage your money to have the cash on hand to cover your regular weekly expenses such as groceries, there are services available to help you.
+If you struggle to manage your money, or to ensure you can cover your regular weekly expenses such as groceries, there are services available to help you.

 ASIC's Moneysmart website has solid advice that will help you will ease money stress and feel more secure and in control.
 You can also get connected to confidential and free financial counselling services in your local area, as well as Centrelink's Financial Information service, all of whom can help you with support and services including financial information, financial education, money management, budgeting, seminars, and planning tools.

 And if you need urgent help to put nutritious food on the table, so you and your family can focus on school, work, and other activities to help you reach financial independence - please seek immediate help from the hundreds of community and non-government organisations nationally, all ready and willing to assist you.